eosnetworkfoundation/docs/docs/01_overview/01_platform_and_toolchain.md

 You can read detailed documentation about `keosd` [here](http://docs.eosnetwork.com/eosdocs/developer-tools/keosd/).
 <!-- The link will be updated once the initial site is live -->

-## EOSIO.CDT
+## CDT
-EOSIO.CDT is a toolchain for WebAssembly (Wasm) and a set of tools to facilitate contract writing for the EOSIO platform.
+CDT is a toolchain for WebAssembly (Wasm) and a set of tools to facilitate contract writing for the EOSIO platform.
 In addition to being a general-purpose WebAssembly toolchain, EOSIO-specific optimizations are available to support building EOSIO smart contracts.
-This new toolchain is built around Clang 7, which means that EOSIO.CDT has most of the current optimizations and analyses from LLVM.
+This new toolchain is built around Clang 7, which means that CDT has most of the current optimizations and analyses from LLVM.

 ## EOSJS
 A Javascript API SDK for integration with EOSIO-based blockchains using the EOSIO RPC API.